-- Significant accounting policies which includes General accounting principles, Key accounting judgements, estimates and assumptions Note 2(l) - financial disclosures set out in Note 33 for Tax expense and Note 34 for contingent liabilities.
+- Significant accounting policies which includes General accounting principles, Key accounting judgements, estimates and assumptions - Note 2(I) - financial disclosures set out in Note 33 for Tax expense and Note 34 for contingent liabilities.

 in the standalone financial statements for the year ended 31 March 2020.